avsm/signpost/psp/README.md

 ## Dependencies

-Please use bundler to install the dependencies:
+Please use bundler to install the dependencies (assuming you've already cloned this git repo):

+    cd signpost/psp    # ensure you're in the correct directory

     gem install bundler
     bundle install